Ideation: Generating Business Ideas

 • "I wish it was easier to learn languages"

-People don't want products, they want to make progress in their lives.
+People do not want products.
+They want to make progress in their lives.

 Framework: "When I [situation], I want to [motivation], so I can [outcome]."